Donald Trump Takes Julian Assange’s Side Against FBI And CIA

 — Donald J. Trump (@realDonaldTrump) January 4, 2017

-Interestingly, Hannity has in the past called for Assange to be brought up on espionage related charges in the past.
+Interestingly, Hannity has in the past called for Assange to be brought up on espionage-related charges in the past.
 Hannity seems to have switched his tone after Donald Trump took a denial stance towards the purported Russian hacking.

 However, the BBC reports “The information, released through Wikileaks and other outlets, was intended to help Mr Trump win the election, say the FBI and CIA.”
 This is another report in a string of them that Trump has refused to acknowledge the legitimacy thereof.